 Conversation with other students and researchers through departmental talks, seminars, conferences, and associated research centres such as the Liverpool Medieval and Renaissance Research Centre and the Eighteenth-Century Worlds Centre will help you situate that reading within a thriving academic context.

-In the 2014 Research Excellence Framework (REF), we ranked 10th out of 89 in the UK for 4* (world-leading) and 3* (internationally excellent) research.
+In the last national research ranking exercise in 2014, we ranked 10th out of 89 English Departments in the UK for 4-star (world-leading, the top ranking) and 3-star (internationally excellent, the second ranking) research.